 Biola University does not discriminate on the basis of sex, race, color or national and ethnic origin in administration of its scholarship and loan programs.
-For further information on any of the items in this section, please visit the Financial Aid Office web site at biola.edu/finaid.
+For further information on any of the items in this section, please visit the Financial Aid Office website.

-The University will provide a Biola University Award to students with exceptional need and limited resources.
+The university will provide a Biola University Award to students with exceptional need and limited resources.
 The Biola University Award is based partially on academic performance, incoming GPA (freshmen and transfers) and SAT or ACT scores (freshmen only).
-A FAFSA application (or Dream Act Application) is required each academic year.
+A FAFSA application (or Dream Act Application as applicable) is required each academic year.
 Awards are granted on a first come, first served basis, and are dependent on availability of funds.

 Alumni Dependent Scholarship (Up to $1,000 per student)

-Awarded to dependents of persons who have completed 30 credits of coursework at Biola University (including Talbot School of Theology, Rosemead School of Psychology, or Cook School of Intercultural Studies).
-Faculty and staff dependents are not eligible.
+Awarded to dependents of persons who have completed 30 credits of coursework at Biola University graduate schools.
+Tuition Waiver eligible faculty and staff dependents are not eligible for this scholarship.

 Scholarship awarded as part of a program for select incoming first generation students.
-Applicants must file FAFSA or Dream Act Application, along with application by for the program by deadline to be considered.
+Applicants must file a FAFSA (or Dream Act Application as applicable), along with an application for the program by the deadline to be considered.
 Requires involvement in FirstGen Scholars Program.

 Church Matching Scholarship (Up to $1,300)

-Biola will match one award per year up to $1,300 for a full-time student demonstrating need.
-Some programs may not be eligible.
-Program availability information available at biola.edu/finaid.
-The church's check must be submitted along with the Church Matching Scholarship Application.
-Fall semester deadline is October 1.
-Spring semester deadline (for spring entrants only) is March 1.
-No exceptions are made to the deadline.
-A FAFSA must be filed by the deadline for all US Citizens and non-citizens who are eligible for federal financial aid.
+Biola will match up to two church checks per year for a total match of up to $1,300 for a full-time student demonstrating need.
+Some programs, such as fully online undergraduate programs, may not be eligible.
+Program eligibility information is available on the most current Church Matching Scholarship Application form.
+Each church's check must be submitted along with the Church Matching Scholarship Application.
+The Fall semester deadline is October 1.
+The Spring semester deadline (for spring entrants only) is March 1.
+No exceptions are made to the deadline and funds are awarded as available.
+A FAFSA must be filed by the deadline for all U.S. Citizens and non-citizens who are eligible for federal financial aid.
 Dream Act eligible students must complete the California Dream Act Application.
-The student must demonstrate financial need as demonstrated by the FAFSA.
+The student must demonstrate financial need as demonstrated by the FAFSA or Dream Act Application.
 International students enrolled at Biola on a F-1 or R-1 visa are exempt from the FAFSA requirement.

 President's Award (100% tuition)